prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

-transformation in the Atlantic world and beyond” as agricultural labor was freed for use elsewhere by the agricultural revolution of the low countries.[@moore_capitalism_2015 182] Capitalism is the point at which a particular regime of organization takes hold that is different from all others in both category and scale---because it categorically must continue to increase its scale to maintain growth, and because it must
+transformation in the Atlantic world and beyond” as agricultural labor was freed for use elsewhere by the agricultural revolution of the low countries.[@moore_capitalism_2015 182] In sort, capitalism is the point at which a particular regime of organization takes hold that is different from all others in both category and scale---because it categorically must continue to increase its scale to maintain growth, and because it must